On metrics robust to noise and deformations: Preliminaries

 \section{Preliminaries}

 This section introduces the basic definitions and notation that will be used in the rest of the paper.
-Proofs of most of the results stated here may be found in, for example, \cite{folland1999real}.
+Familiarity with basic concepts of measure and integration, e.g.\ at the level of \cite{folland1999real}, will be assumed.